- B2B Content Growth Hacks 🔝

 Navigate to Reports > Engagement > Pages and screens.

-Use the filter bar to search for a specific blog URL.
+Use the filter bar to search for the specific blog URL you want to track.

-In the table, find the Users metric, which represents unique visitors for that page.
+Check the Users metric, which represents the number of unique visitors to that blog page.

 Search Console Steps: